-filtering, and custom axes configuration.
-The units can be configured using NAV-VIEW, as described in Appendix A, or directly with serial commands as described in Sections 5-8.
+The IMU381 Series Inertial Navigation Units have a number of advanced settings that can be changed.
+All units support baud rate1, power-up output packet type, output rate, sensor low pass filtering, and custom axes configuration.
+The units can be configured using NAV-VIEW, as described in Appendix A, and also directly with serial commands as described in Sections 5-8.

-3.2 IMU383 Theory of Operation
+3.2 IMU381 Theory of Operation